Jordan-Neumann/Jordan_Neumann_Portfolio/README.md

 ### Baby Name Popularity
 * Built an interactive application with RShiny to explore the popularity of baby names in New Zealand from 1954 through 2018.
 * View the live application [here](https://jordan-neumann-1.shinyapps.io/rshiny/?_ga=2.223995675.1463876037.1609631665-1561344089.1609631665).
-* View the data and code [here](https://github.com/Jordan-Neumann/RShiny-Baby-Names).
+* View the Github repository [here](https://github.com/Jordan-Neumann/RShiny-Baby-Names).

 ## Miscellaneous